+Many teens who use drugs or alcohol will stop use, but addiction is still a risk.
 There are many things a parent can do to help prevent your teen from using drugs and alcohol.
 Some preventative measures include:

+- Open communication.
 Talk to your teen about taking drugs and what effects they can have.
 Let them know how drug or alcohol abuse can harm their health, relationships and potentially their future.
 Let them know how you feel about them abusing drugs and/or alcohol and why they aren’t supposed to.

+- Text your teen.
 Sending positive text messages to your teen or following up on a conversation with a text can remind them of your conversation.
 You don’t have to use shorthand texting language, just text the way you talk or use the speak-to-text option on your phone.

+- Get involved in their life.
 Spend time together, and give your child your full attention.
 Turn off the TV, cell phone or computer and really listen to what they have to say.
 Try to have regular, device-free, family dinners.
 Teens respond well when they feel respected and listened to.

+- Set clear rules and enforce them fairly.
 Children, and especially teens, need rules.
 This is what gives them structure and makes them feel safe and loved.
 It is also how they learn for themselves what is safe and what can get them into trouble.

-Know the people you have in the house and avoid having people who abuse drugs and alcohol there.
+- Make your home safe.
+It is important to know the people you have in the house and avoid having people who abuse drugs and alcohol there.
 Keep track of medications and cleaning products you have in the house.